 What is Turnaround Time?

-Higher the Turnaround Time, poor is the quality of service delivery considered.
-Therefore, for diagnostic centres, calculating, improving and managing this metric is the key to provide timely delivery to patients.
+The higher the lab Turnaround Time, poor is the quality of service delivery.
+Therefore, for diagnostic centers, calculating, improving, and managing the laboratory TAT is the key to providing timely patient delivery.

-The turnaround time is measured from the time the sample is collected to the time report is delivered.
+The laboratory TAT (turnaround time) is measured from when the sample is collected to when the report is delivered.
 This parameter varies for each test since diagnostics and pathology is a wide spectrum.
+For example, a molecular lab test turnaround time will be more than a clinical pathology TAT.
 Therefore, to measure it for a wide range of tests, having a diagnostics lab solution becomes very important.

 There are three principal parts of this metric namely –

-- Pre-analytical TAT – The time between patient registration at sample collection to sample accessioning is measured in a lab as pre-analytical TAT
+- Pre-analytical TAT – The time between patient registration at sample collection to sample accessioning is the pre-analytical laboratory TAT

-- Analytical TAT – The time required to process a sample is called the analytical TAT
+- Analytical TAT – The time required to process a sample is the analytical laboratory TAT

-- Post-analytical TAT – The time required for report generation, interpretation, approval and delivery is termed as post-analytical TAT
+- Post-analytical TAT – The time needed for report generation, interpretation, approval, and delivery is termed post-analytical laboratory TAT in the laboratory business

-The turnaround time may vary depending on the processes and machines (analysers), as per sample type, total or partial lab automation and many other reasons.
-Despite considering the above factors for calculation, if a lab exceeds its expected TAT, it indicates a problem.
+The lab test turnaround time may vary depending on the processes and machines (analyzers), as per sample type, total or partial lab automation, and many other reasons.
+Despite considering the above factors for calculation, if a lab exceeds its expected medical TAT, it indicates a problem.
 Hence, recording and measuring this parameter in your system is highly essential.

 An Expected TAT helps with the following –

-- Decision Making – Knowing the TAT exceeded tests, labs can monitor the depending aspects and make better decisions on how to optimise it.
+- Decision Making – Knowing the medical TAT exceeded tests, labs can monitor the depending aspects and make better decisions on optimizing it.

-- Improves Process Cycle & Prioritisation – TAT exceeded reports must be prioritized to fix issues at the earliest.
+- Improves Process Cycle & Prioritization – TAT-exceeded reports must be prioritized to fix issues at the earliest.

-- Quick turnaround time helps labs to offer clinical advantage especially to hospitals facilitating faster diagnosis to patients that require immediate care
+- Quick turnaround time in medical laboratory helps labs to offer a clinical advantage, especially to hospitals facilitating faster diagnosis to patients that require immediate care.

-- Improved TAT fastens report delivery to patients seeking medical help
+- Improved medical TAT fastens report delivery to patients seeking medical help.

 - Improves testing capacities; improving revenue cycles